 But San Diego is also an excellent base for some terrific weekend getaways and day trips away from the city to see the best that Southern California has to offer.

-Check out these 10 San Diego weekend getaways to fit no matter what kind of adventure!
+Here are 10 San Diego weekend getaways to suit any adventure!

 Table of Contents